JeremyGendre/pokemon-stats/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+To deploy on github :
+- make sure that you did a `yarn install` so that gh-pages is installed
+- `yarn run deploy`

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**